 Photography Team – Chandra and Emily

 Our lead photographer, Chandra, lends her awesome skills to help our dogs look their best!
 She is involved in all aspects of the photography process, from taking photos to processing and uploading them to our website.
 Great dog photos can’t happen without someone to wrangle, cajole, charm, and handle the canine subjects, and that’s where Emily lends a hand.
-You can often see her as the human subject in our dog portraits.
-Ashley King, from 2 Girls 20 Cameras, takes our fabulous playgroup photos.

 From photographers to videographers to playgroup helpers, dog walkers, and internet support, there are many ways our volunteers enrich the lives of shelter dogs and help them have happy outcomes.
 Check out of some of our volunteers in action.
 Want to join the team?
 Email us at email@example.com.